the-events-calendar/tribe-common/readme.txt

 = [4.9.16] TBD =

 * Tweak - Changed the 'url' validation error text to just say it needs to be valid, not that it has to be a valid *absolute* URL [72214]
+* Fix - Enqueue Thickbox script on all admin pages when needed

 = [4.9.15] 2019-08-22 =